The Best Tent Waterproofing Sprays in 2022

 Scotchgard Heavy Duty Tent Waterproofing Sprays

 Scotchgard Heavy Duty Water Shield comes in an aerosol can with a liquid inside that will transform your material.
-It is a heavy-duty shield produced by 3M to create long-lasting protection on your outdoor material like tens, boats, rain gear, or outdoor fabric upholstery.
+It is a heavy-duty shield produced by 3M to create long-lasting protection for outdoor materials like tents, boats, rain gear, or outdoor fabric upholstery.

 You can get this product in multiple sizes.
-It is safe for you to use on nylon, polyester, cotton, polypropylene, suede, and leather.
+It is safe for nylon, polyester, cotton, polypropylene, suede, and leather.
 It is the most effective if you reapply Scotchgard’s Heavy Duty Water Shield at the beginning of each season.

-After application, the material will still be breathable, and it goes on with only a one-step spray and dry process.
+After application, the material will still be breathable, and it is applied using only a one-step spray and dry process.

 What we like